ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 a proto file, generating stubs, establishing a connection, and using the custom service in different measurements.

-- Protobuf Compiler
-- gRPC
-- Python (or your preferred language)
-- gRPC tools for Python (or your preferred language)

 ## Step 1: Create a Proto File

 Create a `.proto` file that defines the service and messages.